-• North Carolina adopted the WIOA and Wagner-Peyser common measures that focus on valueadded service delivery.
-In other words, achieving shared success metrics that value inputs and results are more than just performance standards management.
+North Carolina must move beyond the WIA and Wagner-Peyser common measures that focus exclusively on silo and programmatic performance measures to value-added service delivery.
+In other words, we must adopt and achieve shared success metrics that value inputs and results-not just performance standards management.